bryanyee/rails-blog/README.md

-(add links to edit articles in the articles index page and page for each article) (create a partial for form template _form.html.erb in app/views/articles/) (modify the new and edit templates to use the form partial)
+(add links to edit articles in the articles index page and page for each article) (create a partial for form template _form.html.erb in app/views/articles/) (modify the new and edit templates to use the form partial) (add destroy method to Articles controller)
+(add a destroy link for articles on the index page)
 ```